NSLS-II-BMM/XAS_Workshops/docs/October2023.rst

 ------

-.. todo:: Gather remaining materials, including lectures from Lu.
-          Data from QAS and ISS?

 X-ray absorption spectroscopy is a core technique of the DOE synchrotron user facilities and attracts diverse scientific communities.
 This 3-day course offered by NSLS-II experts introduced